-- 1. Open the marine head inlet seacock by pulling up on the remote arm.
+- 1. Open the marine head inlet seacock.
 This seacock is in the forward bilge and is labeled "Head Inlet".
-It can be accessed through the access plate in the rigging lid between the consoles. - 2.
+It can be accessed by removing the cover board in the aft berth floor. - 2.
 Position the wet/dry bowl selector in the wet bowl setting.
 Fill the toilet with water by pumping the handle several times. - 3.
 Flush the toilet by pumping the handle several more times in the wet bowl position. - 4.
 Move the bowl selector to the dry bowl position and pump the handle until almost all of the water is removed.
 Leave the toilet in the dry bowl position when not in use.